MohmikaK/landing-page-prac/README.md

 # landing-page-prac
-# Creating a basic landing page for a website based off the landing oage of Usability Hub
+# Creating a basic landing page for a website based off the landing page of Usability Hub